 The testing laboratory shall core drill the pavement to determine pavement thickness.
 Length of drilled cores shall be determined in accordance with ASTM C174.
 Core samples shall be required for all roadway pavements prior to approval at a frequency of not less than one test for each 1000 sq. yds. with a minimum of one core for each street.

-605.15 Deficient Pavement Thickness.
+Deficient Pavement Thickness.
+605.15

 The thickness of the pavement will be determined in accordance with ITEM 605.14.5 Core samples.
 Locations of core tests may be selected by the engineer.
 When the measurement of the initial core from any unit is not deficient more than 0.20 inches from the plan thickness, the pavement thickness will be considered satisfactory.
 When the measurement of the initial core from any unit is deficient more than 0.20 inches but not less than 0.25 inches from the plan thickness one additional core will be taken from the unit and the average of the two cores will be determined.
-If the average measurement of these two cores is not deficient more than 0.25 inches from the plan thickness, the pavement thickness, the pavement of these two cores is not deficient more than 0.25 inches from the plan thickness, the pavement thickness will be considered satisfactory.
+If the average measurement of these two cores is not deficient more than 0.25 inches from the plan thickness, the pavement thickness will be considered satisfactory.
 If the average measurement of these two cores is deficient more than 0.25 from plan thickness, the pavement thickness will be considered unsatisfactory.
 This pavement unit with unsatisfactory thickness may be isolated by existing control joints and additional core samples shall be required in the pavement units along the width and length in each direction from the identified unit of deficient thickness.
 These pavement units shall be tested in the same method as described above.
 All pavement units of unsatisfactory thickness will be considered unacceptable by the city and shall be removed and replaced with pavement of required thickness.